What can I eat after a dental implant treatment? Recipes and advice

 • 1 Greek yoghurt

-• Remove the stone, scoop out the flesh with a spoon and place in an electric blender.
+• Remove the bone, scoop out the meat with a spoon and place it in the bowl of an electric blender.

-• Peel the apple, remove the core and pips and cut into small pieces.
+• Peel the apple, remove the core and seeds, and cut into small pieces.

-• Grate half the lime and squeeze the juice from the whole lime.
+• Grate half of the lime and squeeze the juice from the whole piece.

-• Put the apple, the lime zest and the juice of the lime into the blender, together with the avocado.
+• Place the apple, lime zest and juice in the blender jug, along with the avocado.

-• Finally, wash the mint leaves well and dry them on absorbent paper.
+• Finally, wash the mint leaves thoroughly and dry them with kitchen paper.

 • Add them to the blender jug along with the yoghurt and water.
-Season with salt and pepper and blend at maximum speed until it is thick but homogeneous.
+Season with salt and pepper and blend at maximum speed until thick but smooth.

 Greek Yoghurt Soup